 The Homeseekers' Register is an initiative set up by us in November 2010 to manage the sale of low cost home ownership properties, in respect of new build housing schemes, and each subsequent resale of these homes.
 The scheme offers an alternative to shared ownership schemes.
 These are often run by Housing Associations, or shared equity schemes, such as the Government's HomeBuy scheme.

-Property prices in Eden are among the highest in Cumbria, and the Homeseekers' Register has been developed because we recognises that many local people have been priced out of the housing market due to the level of property prices.
+Property prices in Eden are among the highest in Cumbria, and the Homeseekers' Register has been developed because we recognise that many local people have been priced out of the housing market due to the level of property prices.
 The low cost home ownership properties are generally new build properties which have been negotiated with private developers as their contribution to affordable housing through a planning obligation.

 Applicants will need to demonstrate that:

 They are an affordable housing need.
 That is, they require the discount to purchase the property.
 Government recommendations on responsible borrowing are set at 3.5x single income, and 2.9x joint income.